Last month my I spent a long weekend in Paris for my birthday.

-Last month my boyfriend Dan and I went to Paris for a long birthday weekend.
-I haven’t laughed so much in ages; we had glasses of red wine every night, french bread, some amazing meals, and some gorgeous strolls through the capital.
-Apart from on Saturday when the view from the Louvre showed black smoke rising in the distance from the shops and cars on fire in the Champs Elysees as Paris saw it’s 18th weekend of protests.
-We decided to walk in the opposite direction to the smoke and tear gas bangs, as you would.
+Yet, on Saturday we saw black smoke rising in the distance from the shops and cars on fire in the Champs Elysees as Paris saw it’s 18th weekend of protests.
+We walked in the opposite direction to the smoke and tear gas bangs, as you would.

-The euro star was around £230 so not considerably more than what we paid for flights, but the flight is quick and we both slept the whole way.
-Dan took photos so I look forward to those coming out.
+The euro star was around £230 so not considerably more than what we paid for flights, but the flight is quick and I slept the whole way.

 Where we stayed

-We stayed about a twenty minute walk from the Eiffel tour in the Nouvel Hotel.
-It was a great location for the metro, for restaurants, and Dan had arranged for flowers, wine and balloons to be in the room.
-CUTIE.
+We stayed about a twenty minute walk from the Eiffel tour at the Nouvel Hotel.
+It was a great location for the metro and for great restaurants.

-If you were staying longer than a long weekend then you’d probably find it low on storage space, or additional space if you had a large suitcase etc. But it was the ideal hotel for us.
-Clean, cosy, contemporary – dreams.
-The ceiling also had a pink sky on it, which was a quirky lil twist I appreciated.
+If you were staying for longer than a weekend in Paris then you’d probably find it low on storage space, but it was the ideal hotel for a few days.
+It was clean, cosy, contemporary.
+The ceiling also had a pink sky on it, which was a quirky little twist that I appreciated.